petershin/liferay-learn/docs/dxp-cloud/latest/en/migrating-to-dxp-cloud/uploading-and-restoring-the-data-backup.md

 Upload the backup using the Backups page.

-1. In the DXP Cloud console, navigate to your chosen environment, and click *Backups* from the menu on the left.
+1. In the Liferay Cloud console, navigate to your chosen environment, and click *Backups* from the menu on the left.

     ![Navigate to the Backups screen to upload your data.](./uploading-and-restoring-the-data-backup/images/01.png)